 Maria Anna Angelika Kauffmann (30 October 1741 – 5 November 1807), usually known in English as Angelica Kauffman, was a Swiss Neoclassical painter who had a successful career in London and Rome.
 Remembered primarily as a history painter, Kauffmann was a skilled portraitist, landscape and decoration painter.
-She was one of the two female founding members of the Royal Academy in London in 1768.
+She was, along with Mary Moser, one of two female painters among the founding members of the Royal Academy in London in 1768.

 Explore stories of women’s empowerment across the centuries through works in our collection

 Tate EtcTate Etc. at Tate Britain / Artists' Perspectives